Acid On Your Face: Is This The Secret To Amazing Skin?

 6. Mandelic Acid – AHA – Mandelic is really gentle, while still getting to work dislodging dead skin cells.
 It’s also oil-soluble, meaning it can get to work inside your pores as well.
 Ideal even for the most sensitive skin.

 No matter how young or old it is never too early or too late to start giving your skin a more meaningful exfoliation.
-For deeper peels only make use of an aesthetics doctor.
+For deeper peels only make use of a skin doctor.
 Choose wisely and always seek out the advice of a professional.